ChuaShaoCong/battery-health-monitoring/README.md

 This tool is part of a larger project aimed at testing different strategies to maximize battery lifespan health.

-The macOS System Information solely provides information on the current state of the battery, and doesn't maintain a historical record.
+The macOS System Information solely provides information on the current state of the battery, and doesn't preserve a historical log.
 This script extracts and logs the data daily to enable better tracking of the battery's health over time and detect any issues or degradation

 ## How it works